How To Nourish Your Body During Ramadan To Optimize Worship

 maintain an Exercise Routine during ramadan for energy, focus, optimal digestion, and gut health

-- Strength training to soak up the excess glucose floating around in the bloodstream due to excess amount of carb intake after iftar
+• Prioritize strength training to soak up the excess glucose floating around in the bloodstream due to excess amount of carb intake after iftar.

-- Walks around the neighborhood or around your local masjid after iftaar to help with digestion and blood sugar in order to optimize focus and energy during Taraweeh and Qiyam.
-(This will help with the desserts!)
+• Make sure to take walks around the neighborhood or around your local masjid after iftaar to help with digestion and regulating blood sugar in order to optimize focus and energy during Taraweeh and Qiyam.
+This will help with digestion of the carb and refined-sugar heavy desserts!
+Goodbye brain fog and fatigue and hello increased mood, energy, and focus!

 What Herbal teas should i be consuming during Ramadan?